ibrahimethemhamamci/CT-CLIP/data_preprocess/README.md

 ## CT-Clip Preprocess

 This section of the repository contains preprocessing scripts specifically designed for handling CT scans.
-These scripts are responsible for creating train and validation splits.
-They perform various transformations, including converting nii.gz files to npz files, normalizing pixel values to Hounsfield units (HU), clipping HU values between (-1000,1000), adjusting volume orientations, and standardizing x, y, and z spacings to 0.75, 0.75, and 1.5, respectively.
+These scripts perform preprocessing steps, including converting nii.gz files to npz files, normalizing pixel values to Hounsfield units (HU), clipping HU values between (-1000,1000), adjusting volume orientations, and standardizing x, y, and z spacings to 0.75, 0.75, and 1.5, respectively.

 ## Usage